ShikOfTheRa/scarab-osd/DOCUMENTATION/FAQ.md

 ---

 20 I get unspecified Java or Java patrch error.
 How do I fix it.
   * There are many type of Java error.
-One of the more common ones has a solution in teh video below:
+One of the more common ones has a solution in the video below:
   * https://www.youtube.com/watch?v=66crhKstr70